Verifying Equilibria in Finite-Horizon Probabilistic Concurrent Game Systems: Concluding Remarks and Future Work

-In this paper, we considered a model of concurrent games that had an explicitly given bound on the number of agents that could act concurrently at a given time.
-As mentioned before, this was done in order to make the complexity-theoretic analysis more accurate.
+In this paper, we considered a model of concurrent games with an explicitly specified bound on the number of agents that can act concurrently at any given time.
+As mentioned before, this was done to improve the accuracy of the complexity-theoretic analysis.
 If we allowed for a fully concurrent system, we would still get the same PSPACE upper bound result of Theorem~\ref{upper} and EXPTIME upper bound result of Theorem~\ref{nashupper}, but they would both lose some of their significance due to the fact that $\delta$ itself can be seen as an exponential construction on its own.
-For example, for the subgame perfect equilibrium, the question would then be if the final complexity result was PSPACE with respect to the encoding size of the large transition table and, therefore, practically doubly-exponentially in the number of agents.
-This would have been a weaker result than the one we have shown here, so we took special care to introduce and consider $b$-bounded systems, which we knew would admit a smaller representation -- a very common theme in the field of multi-agent systems.
-While we can establish the same bounds for fully concurrent systems as the ones shown for $b$-bounded ones in this paper, properly considering complexity-theoretic results for fully concurrent systems requires \emph{multivariate analysis} in order to be meaningful.
+For example, for the subgame-perfect equilibrium, the question would then be if the final complexity result was PSPACE with respect to the encoding size of the large transition table and, therefore, practically doubly-exponentially in the number of agents.
+This would have yielded a weaker result than the one we show here, so we took special care to introduce and consider $b$-bounded systems, which we knew would admit a smaller representation -- a very common theme in the field of multi-agent systems.
+While we can establish the same upper bounds for fully concurrent systems as for $b$-bounded ones in this paper, properly considering complexity-theoretic results for fully concurrent systems requires \emph{multivariate analysis} to be meaningful.
 A multivariate analysis would be necessary to characterize the complexity in terms of the size of the transition table independently of the number of agents in order to better understand what is actually influencing the complexity-theoretic results presented.
 We leave this multivariate analysis for future work.

 \FloatBarrier